Computational Micromagnetics based on Normal Modes: bridging the gap between macrospin and full spatial discretization: Results

-By using this approach, the dispersion relation is readily obtained once eigenmodes and associated eigenfrequencies, such as those reported in figure \ref{fig1}(c), are computed.
+By using this approach, the dispersion relation is readily obtained once eigenmodes and associated eigenfrequencies, such as those reported in fig.\ref{fig1}(c), are computed.
 Moreover, this analysis immediately permits to reveal the presence of non-reciprocal propagation of spin waves \cite{Jamali_2013}.
-This is a great advantage with respect to its evaluation via time-domain techniques based on long micromagnetic simulations.
+This is a great advantage with respect to its evaluation based on long micromagnetic simulations of magnetization dynamics driven by external excitations with suitable space-time profile.
+In this respect, we remark that the computation of the dispersion relation based on normal modes does not involve the knowledge of the external excitation, which is not the case of time-domain techniques.
 In ref.\cite{Wang_NatElectron2020}, magnetization dynamics is excited in the magnonic waveguide by applying a microwave external field with a U-shaped antenna located in the initial part of the magnonic waveguide.
-Here we reproduce a similar scenario by applying a sinusoidal time-varying magnetic field, directed along the $y$ direction, uniformly distributed in a region $1\,\mu m$-long of the upper left arm of the waveguide.
-For weak amplitudes of the microwave field (in dimensionless units $h_{rf}\ll\alpha_G$), magnetization dynamics can be analyzed in the linear regime, where the NMM can be written as:
+Here we reproduce a similar scenario by applying a sinusoidal time-varying magnetic field with (normalized) amplitude $h_\mathrm{rf}$ and frequency $\omega_\mathrm{rf}$, directed along the $y$ direction, spatially-uniform in a region $1\,\mu \mathrm{m}$-long of the upper left arm of the waveguide.
+For weak amplitudes of the microwave field (in dimensionless units $h_\mathrm{rf}\ll\alpha_\mathrm{G}$), magnetization dynamics can be analyzed in the linear regime, where the NMM can be written as: